bilinearlabs/offline-election-tool/README.md

 - `-i, --iterations <ITERATIONS>` - Number of iterations for the balancing algorithm (default: 0)
 - `--reduce` - Apply reduce algorithm to minimize output assignments
 - `-o, --output <FILE>` - Write JSON output to file (optional, prints to stdout if not specified)
+- `-m, --manual-override <FILE>` - Path to JSON file for manual override of voters and candidates

 ### Snapshot Command Options